onpilot/100-days-of-code/log.md

 **Thoughts:** Guess I'll start with the logic first, then the UI after.
 Hope it will end up well :green_heart:

+### Day 20: December 31, 2021

+**Today's Progress**: Done building the logic of my random quote machine app.

+**Thoughts:** Let's move forward with styling tomorrow.
+Oh, I almost forget today is the last day of 2021.
+I'm truly grateful for what I've learnt so far.
+Thank you to everyone that help and support me through this rough year.
+Happy new year.

 <!--
 ### Day 1: June 27, Monday